ProfRandom/WCB-Canon/Project Plan/Article_Style_Guide.md

 ---
-title: Meta 0 — Article Structure and Editing
+title: Meta 0 — Article Structure and Editing (Architect’s Appendix)
 summary: Defines the standard order, length, and editorial practices for WCB articles, including table editing, KaTeX handling, and version control procedures.
+Serves as the operational reference for maintaining the Architect’s Appendix.
 domain: meta
 category: structure
-tags: [articles, formatting, editing, structure]
+tags: [articles, formatting, editing, structure, appendix]
-vocabulary: [article, section, table, KaTeX, revision]
+vocabulary: [article, section, table, KaTeX, revision, appendix]
-updated: 2025-10-24
+updated: 2025-11-01
-status: draft
+status: canonical
-version: 1.0
+version: 1.1
-related: [Meta 0 — WCB Style Guide]
+related: [Foundations — World Crafting Basics, Architect’s Appendix]
 contributors: [M. Conrad]
 source: ""
 ---

+# WCB Article Structure and Editing
+*(Architect’s Appendix Reference)*

-# WCB Style Guide
+# WCB Article Style Guide
 ## Purpose of this Style Guide

 The WCB Style Guide defines the editorial, mathematical, and structural conventions used across all documents in the World-Crafting Basics canon.
 Its purpose is not to impose rigidity but to ensure clarity, coherence, and interoperability among articles, editors, and publication formats.